 A photo tour with a professional photographer to capture the most dramatic sunset on the island.
 You will be positioned in perfect timing to capture the brilliant colors of a Hawaiian sunset, but you get to take pictures of the sunrays as they touch and graze the topography of Oahu Island’s windward side.

-- Areas to Choose on Oahu
+- Best Areas to Stay in Oahu

 - Where to Stay in Oahu, Hawaii

 - 3. Ko Olina

 - 4. North Shore

 - 6. Kahala